storyensemble-research/storyensemble-research.github.io/index.markdown

 <span class="highlight">StoryEnsemble</span> is an interactive system designed to help users <i>rapidly</i> <strong>explore</strong> and <i>flexibly</i> <strong>iterate</strong> on personas, problem statements, solutions, and storyboards.

-- It has AI-integrated features to help you brainstorm ideas and create storyboards.
-Thus, it is suitable for workshops like ours where we have limited time.

 <h3>Q. Do we have to use AI?</h3>

 <strong>No</strong>.
 You can use it only when needed or not at all entirely.